RackSec/banach/README.md

 you wouldn't want to potentially back off for some number of seconds for an exception you know you'll never recover from anyway.)

-Deep down, this functionality is build on a concept called "strategies", which take a (potentially deferred) context and return a (potentially deferred) context.
-Because they're deferred, and because the context is a general, extensible map, this lets you implement pretty much any retry strategy you want in a composable way.
+Deep down, this functionality is built on a concept called "strategies", which take a (potentially deferred) context and return a (potentially deferred) context.
+Because a context is a (deferred) extensible map this lets you implement pretty much any retry strategy you want in a composable way.
 By default, contexts contain a vector of failures (exceptions) encountered so far.
 So, for example, if you knew that seeing one particular exception after another particular exception warranted special behavior, you can easily do that, too.

-Other fns you may want to check out: `fatal-ctx` (like `fatal-exception` but takes a predicate on the context instead of the most recent exception), `routing` (conditionally delegate to different strategies), and pretty much the entire `banach.retry` namespace.
+Other functions you may want to check out: `fatal-ctx` (like `fatal-exception` but takes a predicate on the context instead of the most recent exception `routing` (conditionally delegate to different strategies),), and pretty much the entire `banach.retry` namespace.

 ## License